-A briefing on Proposed Ordinance 2025-0119, which would place a proposition on the November 4, 2025, ballot to authorize a six-year property tax levy to support countywide Medic One/Emergency Medical Services to residents of Seattle and King County through a regional response system; and on Proposed Ordinance 2025-0118, which would accept and approve the 2026-2031 Medic One/Emergency Medical Services Strategic Plan.
+Proposed Ordinance 2025-0119: An Ordinance relating to the placement of a proposition on the November 4, 2025, ballot to authorize a six-year property tax levy to support countywide Medic One/Emergency Medical Services to residents of Seattle and King County through a regional response system.

+Proposed Ordinance 2025-0118: An Ordinance to accept and approve the 2026-2031 Medic One/Emergency Medical Services Strategic Plan.